NERSC Data Management Strategy and Policies

 Requests for Data Storage Beyond Defaults

 NERSC establishes defaults for allocations, retention, and backup to serve the needs of the majority of our users, avoid oversubscription, and place practical limits on the costs of storage provided.
 We are willing to work with individual projects to accommodate special needs.
-If you need additional space, please send email to firstname.lastname@example.org and we will address those issues on a case by case basis.
+If you need additional space, please fill out the Quota increase form here or send an email to email@example.com and we will address those issues on a case by case basis.
 Exceptionally large requests may require alternative funding.